MaxMcIntyre/Year3-Notes/cs342/cs342-notes.md

    * First term is positive and can be made 0 by setting $\hat{y}_i=\hat{y}_i^*$
    * Second term describes inherent unpredictability, or noise, of the predictions, known as the Bayes error
       * If the first term is 0 we still have the Bayes error, which does not depend on $\hat{y}_i$
-      * Recall the optimal Bayes classifier as our optimal classifier - if the first term is 0, we have the expected error of that baseline classifier
+      * Recall the optimal Bayes classifier as our optimal baseline classifier - if the first term is 0, we have the expected error of that baseline classifier
 * Let us go back to treating $\hat{y}_i$ as a random variable - randomness comes from the choice of the training set
 * We can decompose the expected loss (suppressing the conditioning on $\tilde{\textbf{x}}_i$ for clarity):
    * $\mathbb{E}[(\hat{y}_i-\tilde{y}_i)^2]=\mathbb{E}[(\hat{y}_i-\hat{y}_i^*)^2]+Var[\tilde{y}_i]$